guaix-ucm/pyemir-tutorials/tutorials/tutorial_imaging/preliminary_combination.rst

-The contents of this file is displayed below, highlighting the first block (first six lines):
+The contents of this file is displayed below, highlighting the first block (first eight lines):

 .. literalinclude:: dithered_ini.yaml
-   :lines: 1-97
+   :lines: 1-125
-   :emphasize-lines: 1-6
+   :emphasize-lines: 1-8
    :linenos:
    :lineno-start: 1